 Back to picking on attorneys.
 Remember, attorneys are not necessarily smart because they went to law school.
 People are smart, and smart attorneys are people who were already smart and then chose law as a profession.

 While consultation with an experienced attorney is strongly recommended for your unique situation, as business owners ourselves we feel the excitement of the LLC has overshadowed the reality of our litigious society.
 In other words, if your acts, errors or omissions injure someone even though it was under the auspice of your LLC, good chances you will be personally named in the lawsuit and held liable as the owner of the LLC.

 The word liability in the LLC truly refers to financial liability.
 Please read on.

 For the matter of this liability discussion, LLCs, S Corps, C Corps and limited partnerships are considered the same.
 No liability protection is asserted for sole proprietorships, general partnerships and general partners in limited liability partnerships.
 Sure, this is a huge generality, and exceptions always exist depending on agreements and state law.

 Types of Liability

 There are three areas where you can be held personally responsible- criminal, contractual and torts.
 Torts is probably most people’s concern, and torts can either be-

-- negligence where you have a general duty to act in a reasonable way and you didn’t (like drive your car safely), and
+- negligence where you have a general duty to act in a reasonable way and you didn’t (like drive your car safely), or

 - intentional torts where there was a purposeful act to harm.